Basic Marcaje - Technique for the arms and body

 These patterns of movement for the arms also help with turns (another big technical hurdle) which need a great level of control and awareness.
 If the arms are flying off in every direction or moving in a very big circle, turning quickly and compactly in compás becomes very hard.

-Before we get started lets look at the before and after.
+Before we get started lets look at my before and after.

 Pretty different don't you think?
 This is something we can all work on so lets have a closer look at the technique.